lara-zeus/bolt/README.md

 <a href="https://larazeus.com"><img src="https://larazeus.com/images/bolt-banner.png" /></a>
 </p>

-<h4 align="center">Lara-zeus bolt is a form builder for your users, with so many use cases.</h4>
+<h4 align="center">Lara-zeus bolt is a form builder for your users with many use cases.</h4>

 <p align="center">